-The onset of the stage is relatively sudden, and many of these units are reduplicated (e.g. "bababa" and "dadada" in speech or "closing-opening-hand" and "batting-up-down" in signlan).
+The onset of the stage is relatively sudden, and many of these units are reduplicated (e.g. "bababa" and "dadada" in speech or "closing-opening-hand" and "batting-up-down" in signing).

-Ever since the first evening I was out for work, I showed Juli my black workbag to create an association of my long-hours absence with work.
+Ever since the first evening I was out for work (teaching ASL), I showed Juli my black workbag to create an association of my long-hours absence with work.
 I explained to Juli mother drive, go-to work now. mother ix-me will-be home.

 The ASL word work had been one of the most frequently used words in the past weeks.
 Dude went to work -- father go-to work. [bye-bye].
 He came back home -- father work done/finish, now home! and such.

 As I was about to leave, I explained to her again including the word work.
-Juli was producing what looked like "work".
+Juli was babbling "work".

-That is, Juli picked up a pattern from our language and produced her first babble based on the pattern of the ASL word, "work".
+That is, Juli picked up the pattern from our language and produced her first babble based on the pattern of the ASL word, "work".

 Juli still babbled in the ASL form of "work".
-A few other babbles had emerged this week or before.
-In addition, gestural communication began to emerge more.
+A few other babbles had also emerged that week or before.

-As a result, the ASL word #dog and/or the older ASL sign "patting-on-leg" were the most frequently used this week.
+As a result, the ASL word #dog and/or the simplified old sign "patting-on-leg" were the most frequently used that week.

 Before Deputy flew for his new home, Juli had been babbling the patterned units of the older ASL sign.
 Juli was patting on her leg.